 In 2002, a change in organizational structure was proposed to move the responsibility for recreation from an appointed authority to a commission which would be composed of representatives of every participating municipality.
 These recommendations followed statewide trends in recreation and, more importantly, recreation funding.
 The PA Department of Conservation and Natural Resources (DCNR) had moved toward a system of rewarding regional partnerships with grant opportunities.

 In 2003, MCRA assembled a team of volunteers to travel around the state to observe other communities to learn how they ran their organizations.
 DCNR provided a list of successful, sustained programs that were similar in size to our region.
 The team found the common threads among successful organizations were partnerships and wide-based community support.

 Dave Decoteau served as MARC’s first Director, serving from MARC’s founding in 2005 until October 2010.
 Dave then stepped down to open the Riverside Adventure Company in Riverside, PA, though he continues to remain actively involved in MARC’s operations as a park/trail stewardship volunteer.
 Bob Stoudt, formerly MARC’s Deputy Director, was promoted to Director in October 2010 and continues to serve in that capacity today.
 Jon Beam joined MARC’s staff in January 2015 and today serves as MARC’s Assistant Director / Naturalist.
 Dennis Piatt joined MARC in February 2016 and today serves as MARC’s Senior Maintenance Technician.
-Lesley Yeich joined MARC in May 2018 as MARC’s Seasonal Maintenance Technician.
+Lesley Yeich joined MARC in May 2018 and now serves as MARC’s Maintenance Technician.

 MARC’s mission is ‘to make and promote Montour County, PA as a healthy place to live, work and play’.
 MARC’s stated goals are to: